blakejameson/mth-ids_security_project/README.md

 Influence on this project:
   * **Advanced Techniques**: Incorporation of sophisticated data preprocessing and feature selection methods to improve detection performance.
   * **Model Optimization**: Application of hyperparameter optimization to refine machine learning models, reducing overfitting and enhancing generalization.

+# How To Run

+The first step is to install a version of Python that is 3.10 or later.
+While working on the project, some of us received warnings from certain libraries with utilizing a version prior to Python3.10.

+Depending on your OS and package manager, you will have commands to install an adequate Python version.

+After having Python3.10 or later installed, you will create a virtual environment.
+You may do so through the commmand:

+`python3 -m venv .venv`

+Another likely option is that your IDE comes equipped with the ability to create a virtual environment.

+After creating a virtaul environment, make sure it is activated with the command:

+`source .venv/bin/activate`

+Another option would be to utilize your IDE to select your virtual environment.

+Now with your virtual environment activated, enter the command:

+`pip3 install -r requirements.txt` to install all neccesary packages.

+With all packages installed, click on the file titled 'MTH_IDS_IoTJ_updated.ipynb'.
+Click 'Select Kernel', then click 'Python Environments', then click on the .venv that it recommends.

+You are now able to go ahead and run the file.
+You can either click on the option 'Run All' or individually click on the run button to the left of the cell.
+Something to note when using this file is that the commands should be run consecutively as opposed to clicking cells lower then cells higher.